christianpflugradt/Passbird/README.md

 ### Proteins

-Proteins can store additional information for your Passwords.
-An Egg contains a Password and a descriptive EggId.
-Proteins offer you to store up to ten additional pieces of information in that Egg.
-Each Protein has a Type and a Structure.
-The Type describes the kind of information, be it a user, a URL or a recovery code.
-The Structure contains the actual information.
-So a Protein could have a Type "user" and a Structure "john.doe".
+Proteins allow you to store additional information alongside your passwords.
+While an Egg contains a password and its descriptive EggId, Proteins let you add up to ten extra data entries to the same Egg.
+Each Protein has a Type, which describes the kind of information (e.g., “user,” “URL,” or “recovery code”), and a Structure, which holds the actual data (e.g., “john.doe”).

-Proteins introduce a few new commands which can be listed by inputting `p?` and then enter:
+To view commands related to Proteins, input `p?` and press Enter.

     p? (help) prints this help
     p[EggId] (info) prints Protein Types for specified Egg